terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/Authentication.txt

      - | In \ ``default-target-url``\  attribute, specify the destination path when authentication is successful.
        | When not specified, "/" will be the default path.

        | When \ ``authentication-success-handler-ref``\  attribute is specified, this setting is not used.
    * - | (3)
      - | Specify the path for performing authentication process in \ ``login-processing-url``\  attribute.
-       | When not specified,"j_spring_security_check" will be the default path.
+       | When not specified, "j_spring_security_check" will be the default path.

        | **This guideline recommends changing to a system specific value rather than using the default value  "j_spring_security_check", mentioned above.**\  In this example, "/authentication" is specified.
    * - | (4)
      - | In \ ``always-use-default-target``\  attribute, specify whether it should always transit to the path specified in \ ``default-target-url``\  after a successful login.
        | When it is set as \ ``true``\ , it always transits to the path specified in \ ``default-target-url``\ .